balena-io/balena-cli/INSTALL.md

     Search for the installation command for your distribution.
 E.g. for Ubuntu:
     `sudo apt-get install avahi-daemon`
   * macOS comes with [Bonjour](https://en.wikipedia.org/wiki/Bonjour_(software)) built-in.

+* The `balena os configure` command is currently not supported on Windows natively.
+Windows users are advised to install the [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/about) (WSL) with Ubuntu, and use the Linux release of the balena CLI.

 ## Configuring SSH keys